 Gas Furnace Prices for Top Brands

 If you look just at the Energy Star list, which shows the many models on the market that have their stamp of approval (for being high in energy efficiency), you’ll see a good 30 brands.
 At least one of our top recommendations is not on their list, even though their models obtain an impressive 98 AFUE.
 Go figure!

 Here are the Top Five Gas Furnace Brands:

 1. Goodman – these are made by the same company that manufactures the more popular Amana brand.
-Goodman has basic models that come in at 80 AFUE and high efficiency models with up to 98 AFUE.
+Goodman offers basic models that come in at 80 AFUE and high efficiency models with up to 98 AFUE (annual fuel utilization efficiency).

 Warranties range from 20 years (for basic models) to lifetime (for premium models).
 You may not find the latest and greatest features in their lineup, but the ones we’ve mentioned are available.
-And most importantly, they are affordable, ranging from as low as $500 (for their electric furnaces) to $2,500 for the highest premium (gas) model.
+And most importantly, they are affordable, ranging from as low as $500 (for their electric furnaces) to $2,500 for the highest-end premium (gas) model.

-You can reasonably plan to spend $900 to $1,500 for a Goodman furnace, though this doesn’t include the installation.
+You can reasonably plan to spend $1,100 to $1,900 for a good quality, midrange Goodman furnace, not including the installation.

-2. Day & Night – again made by the same company that makes Carrier and Bryant brands.
-While the external structure looks different from the other brands made by the same manufacturer, the inner technology is nearly identical! 😉
+2. Day & Night – These furnaces are made by the same company behind the more premium Carrier and Bryant brands.
+While the external structure of the furnace units may look different from the other brands made by the same manufacturer, the inner technology is nearly identical! 😉

-Similar to Goodman, top models can achieve up to 98 AFUE, have 20-year warranty, and features that rival premium brands, such as modulating heat.
+Similar to Goodman, top models can achieve up to 98 AFUE, come with a 20-year warranty, and have features that rival premium brands, such as modulating heat.

 Like Goodman, Day & Night lacks on reputation, but not on quality.
-You can reasonably plan to spend $850 to $1500 for a Day & Night furnace, not including installation.
+You can reasonably plan to spend $1,000 to $1,800 for a Day & Night furnace, not including the installation.

 York warranties range from 5 years to lifetime depending on the model.
-They have multiple offerings in their furnace lineup ranging from the 80 to 98 AFUE.
+They have multiple offerings in their furnace lineup – ranging from 80 to 98 AFUE.

 York furnaces have a reputation for having noisier than average equipment, though their technology has evolved to include noise dampening features.